jabarragann/ComplianceProject/README.md

 ### Paper (UNDER REVIEW) | [Video](https://youtu.be/NmkAzrD-UCo)

-This repository contains the code implementation and data for a novel joint estimation algorithm to improve the kinematic accuracy of surgical robots.
+This repository contains the code implementation and data for a joint estimation and calibration algorithm used to improve the kinematic accuracy of surgical robots .
 The goal of the joint estimation algorithm is to convert the location of optical markers attached to the robot into a new set of joint values that better describe the robot pose.
-Lastly, neural networks trained on this new set of joints can be trained to improve the robot accuracy.
+Using this new set of joints, a neural network model can be then trained to improve the robot accuracy.
 For more details, please refer to the paper.
 ## Installation instructions

 All the main functions from this project were organized into a python module which you can install with